UoW-CPC/rabbda-university-portal/sqlite/README.md

 ## Iteration 1 - Phase A: Export data from SQLite

-As it can be seen in the project documentation, SLite  is being  utilised in iteration 1 to acquire data.
+As it can be seen in the project documentation, SLite  is being  utilised in iteration 1 to acquire data from.
 The rest of this document guides through the several phases so to fulfill that particular task.

 ### SQLite Guide